inxiti/configs/README.md

 Miscellaneous configs that need to be backed up somewhere, so why not here?

-Not really for use by others.
+Not really for useful for others.